 - Chase the treat.
 Another favorite around here.
 This simple game is exactly how it sounds: You throw treats all over the place while your dog chases them down.
 To make this more challenging, we’ve been working toward putting all 3 boys in a sit/wait, tossing a treat, then releasing them one at a time to get the treat.
 It’s TOUGH for the other two to sit still and not go after a tossed treat!
 Lots of reps, and they’re all mentally and physically tired.
 Hint: Combine this with STAIRS to increase the cardio impact.

 - Make meals challenging.
 Serve your dog’s meals in a food puzzle.
 Check out this super comprehensive review of the Top 10 Food Dispensing Toys from Pitlandia.
-We love the Outward Hound Fun Feeder (side note: it’s great for cats, too!), and we’ve recently worked in the Northmate Interactive Feeder, which is quickly becoming a fave along with the Wooly Snuffle Mat.
+We love the Outward Hound Fun Feeder (side note: it’s great for cats, too!), and we’ve recently worked in this Interactive Feeder, which is quickly becoming a fave along with the Wooly Snuffle Mat.

 - Stay proofing.
 Clearly, it’s important to proof behaviors outside the home.
 But you can work on tons of “stay” proofing indoors, which can only help solidify your stay outside.
 Criteria could be everything from: rolling or bouncing a ball nearby, sprinkling treats around the room (Note from Emmett: That’s just mean.), singing/dancing/jumping/clapping around your pup, in another room, while you play with your other dog/cat/rabbit, while you turn your back, and so on.